giantswarm/docs/sources/installation/gettingstarted.md

 # Getting started

 This page should get you started with Giant Swarm.
-It will show you how to install the prerequisites tools and get a prefined image running.
+It will show you how to install the required tools and get a provided Docker image running.

-## Prerequisites: Install the CLI
+## Installing the swarm CLI

-We currently don't have an automated sign-up.
-So for the setup of your cluster and the Commandline interface (CLI) we like to ask you to write an email to support@giantswarm.io.
-In this Email please include:
+As of now, we don't have an automated sign-up process yet.
+In order to provide you with access to a Giant Swarm cluster and the required command line interface (CLI) client, please __send us an email__ to [support@giantswarm.io](mailto:support@giantswarm.io).
+In this email, please include the following details:

-  * Full name and Email-Adress
+ * Your full name and email address
-  * If you are working on a Mac or a Linux machine
+ * The operating system you use on your machine (Linux, Mac OS, ...)

-ASAP we will provide you with:
+We will then provide you with:

+  * a `swarm` binary for your platform
-  * A cluster name and URL: e.g.: http://alpha.giantswarm.io/v1/
+  * a cluster name and URL.
+Example: http://alpha.giantswarm.io/v1/
-  * A `swarm` binary
+  * a user name
-  * A user and a password
+  * a password

-Install the binary on your machine and set the ENV variable `SWARM_ENDPOINT_URL` to the provided cluster URL. e.g.
+The first thing you should do then is __install the swarm binary__ somewhere convenient, preferably in a location that's contained in your `PATH` environment variable.
+For example, `/usr/local/bin/` works fine in many cases.

+Next we need to tell the swarm client __what cluster you want to work with__.
+This is what the cluster URL we sent you is for.
+Store this URL in the environment variable `SWARM_ENDPOINT_URL` like this:

     $ export SWARM_ENDPOINT_URL=http://alpha.giantswarm.io/v1/

-Check the clusters status and availability:
+<i class="fa fa-info-circle"></i> You might want to add this line to your profile file (e. g. `~/.bash_profile`) to have this automatically set for all new terminal sessions.

+Once you have this, you can use the swarm client to check your cluster's availability:

     $ swarm ping
-    $ OK

-Login to your account and update your password
+You should get an `OK` as a result.

+Now that the connection to your cluster is set up, it's time to __log in__ with your user account.
+That's what the `swarm login` command is for.
+You will then be prompted for *your* user name or email address and for your password.

     $ swarm login
-    $ user or mail: luebken
+    user or mail: luebken
-    $ password:
+    password:

+Note that the password won't be displayed while you type.

+Since we sent you your password in plain text via email, it is recommended to __change your password__ now.
+Use `swarm user -u password` for that purpose.
+You will be prompted to enter the old password and then twice the new one.

     $ swarm user -u password
-    $ old password:
+    old password:
-    $ new password:
+    new password:
-    $ confirm new password:
+    confirm new password:

+Very well!
+The next thing you might want to try is __setting up a specific environment__.
+Environments allow you to run your apps in specific contexts, for example to distinguish development from production.

+TODO: clarify if it's necessary to change the default environment.

 Configure your default environment:

     $ swarm env <username>/dev

-See [Working with environments](reference/env/) for further usages.
+See [Working with environments](reference/env/) for further details.

 ## Configure a helloworld application